ImaMapleTree/VentFramework/docs/api.rst

     :param(2): **Default: RpcActors.Everyone** the allowed sender of this RPC.
 Note: calls to this method from non-allowed senders ONLY blocks the RPC from being sent, based on the :type:`MethodInvocation` parameter, this method still may end up running.
     :param(3): **Default: RpcActors.Everyone** the allowed receiver of this RPC.
 This rule is handled by the receiving client and NOT the sending client.
     :param(4): If and when the code for the method should be run.

+    Maybe I need this here to close the method?

 Enums
 ^^^^^^^^^^^^^^^^